 Halloween contains many genre references to other films.
 The Thing from Another World (1951), which John Carpenter would later remake as The Thing (1982), appears on a tv at one point.
 Donald Pleasence’s psychiatrist is named Sam Loomis – also the name of the character of Marion Crane’s boyfriend in Psycho (1960).
 There are also echoes of Psycho created in the casting of Jamie Lee Curtis, who is the daughter of Janet Leigh (and Tony Curtis).
 Janet Leigh of course played Marion Crane, the original slasher movie victim in Psycho‘s infamous shower scene.

 Following Halloween, Jamie Lee Curtis was quickly typecast as a slasher movie heroine, appearing also in Prom Night (1980), Terror Train (1980), Roadgames (1981) and Halloween II before deciding to bid such roles goodbye.
-She has subsequently appeared in the psycho-thrillers Blue Steel (1990) and Mother’s Boys (1994), as well as returned to the fold for Halloween H20: Twenty Years Later (1998), before killing the character off in Halloween: Resurrection (2002).
+She has subsequently appeared in the psycho-thrillers Blue Steel (1990) and Mother’s Boys (1994), as well as returned to the fold for Halloween H20: Twenty Years Later (1998), before killing the character off in Halloween: Resurrection (2002) and then returning in Halloween (2018).